DragonSenses/Algorithms/LeetCode/295-find-median-from-data-stream/problem.md

 - **Linear-Space Storage**: The algorithm stores all incoming numbers in a resizable array (`ArrayList` or `number[]`), which grows linearly with the number of elements.
 - **No Auxiliary Structures**: Aside from the main list, no additional data structures are used, keeping space usage minimal but proportional to input size.

+# Insertion Sort Approach

+Keeping our input container always sorted (i.e., maintaining the sorted nature of the container as *invariant* -- never changing).

+Every time a new number is added, we insert it into its correct position so the list remains sorted.

+This eliminates the need to sort the list during `findMedian()` calls and makes median retrieval trivial.